chauanphu/mobile_pione/.github/instructions/yoloe.instructions.md

   - The first tensor contains detection boxes with attributes (x_center, y_center, width, height, confidence, class_id).
   - The second tensor contains feature maps used for masking.
 - The model should already include Non-Maximum Suppression (NMS) to filter overlapping boxes.

+# Labelling correction
+1. First the user captures an image using the device camera.
+2. The captured image is then run through the YOLOE model to obtain detection results.
+3. The detection results are parsed to extract bounding boxes, confidence scores, and class IDs.
+4. Next, the user will either:
+  - Manually correct the labels by selecting bounding boxes and assigning correct class labels from a predefined list.
+  - And/Or confirm the automatically detected labels if they are accurate.
+  - And/Or select the draw the bounding boxes manually on the image.
+Then choose the correct class labels for each box (using the metadata).
+If no label is found, the user can create a new label.
+5. Finally, the corrected labels and bounding boxes are saved back to the dataset for future training and evaluation.